JozefJarosciak/X1/Validator-Instructions_Testnet.md

    }
    ```

+   Important: As a name of the server, do not include any special characters or spaces (e.g. XenPub_1 is valid, but something like "🐧XenPub #1" would not work).

 5. **Upload the JSON File:**
    Save the JSON file with a `.json` extension and upload it to your web server.
 In this example, the file is available at `https://xen.pub/other/x1-validator-1.json`, accessible to anyone with a web browser.